Health Information Sheet

 Travellers in clinical risk groups defined by the UK Department of Health should receive influenza vaccine annually from their usual healthcare provider .
 For those who do not fall into any of these risk categories, vaccine can be purchased and administered at some high street pharmacies, other retailers, or private travel clinics.

 Viral respiratory infection (known as Hajj cough) experienced by many pilgrims at the Hajj, can range from a mild inconvenience to a severe illness, and can interfere with performing the rites.
 Advice about the prevention of influenza can be found on the NaTHNaC Health Information Sheet on seasonal influenza.

 Since 2012, when MERS-CoV was first identified, there have been over 800 cases reported to the World Health Organization, the majority associated with KSA [10, 11].
 Some cases associated with travel to the Middle East have been reported from European countries .
 This infection can cause severe illness and death .

 Since April 2014, there has been an increase in the number of reported cases of MERS-CoV, however, the risk to UK residents travelling to the Middle East of contracting MERS-CoV during travel remains very

-The Ministry of Health, KSA also advises all pilgrims comply with the following measures:
+The Ministry of Health, KSA advises all pilgrims to:

 - Wash hands with soap and water or disinfectant, especially after coughing and sneezing.

 - Use disposable tissues when coughing or sneezing and dispose it in the waste basket.